v-dev/hello-jersey/README.md

 ## To Launch Tomcat and Deploy ##
 `mvn clean cargo:run`

-## To Laucn Tomcat, Deploy, Run ITs with JaCoCo for Code Coverage ##
+## To Launch Tomcat, Deploy the war, and Run ITs with JaCoCo for Code Coverage ##
 `mvn clean verify`